-In analyzing the impact of "inequality" on social expenditures, one must confront the crucial issue of how inequality is measured.
+In analyzing the impact of 'inequality' on social expenditures, one must confront the crucial issue of how inequality is measured.
 Since the work of Atkinson (1970), it has been recognized that inequality rankings often differ, depending on which summary measure of inequality is used.
-Atkinson emphasized that the choice of a summary measure of inequality contains an implicit judgment as to which differences in which part of the distribution of income are more important.
-Some measures of inequality (like the Atkinson index) weight more heavily differences between the incomes of the most deprived and the "mainstream" of society.
-Whether these differences matter most,5 or whether it is the difference between the middle class and the affluent (captured better by the coefficient of variation) which matters more depends largely on which question one is asking.
-For example, the gap between the very affluent and the middle class is an important variable in models of voting behavior but inequality at the lower end of the distribution is more emphasized in the literature on poverty and social outcomes.
+Atkinson emphasized that the choice of a summary measure of inequality contains an implicit judgment as to which differences in each part of the distribution of income are more important.
+Some measures of inequality (such as the Atkinson index) weight more heavily the differences between the incomes of the most deprived and the 'mainstream' of society.
+Whether these differences matter most,5 or whether it is the difference between the middle class and the affluent (captured better by the coefficient of variation) which matters more, depends largely on which question is being asking.
+For example, the gap between the affluent and the middle class is an important variable in models of voting behavior but inequality at the lower end of the distribution is emphasized in the literature on poverty and social outcomes.

-Because we believe that inequality at the top affects social spending differently than does income inequality at the bottom of the distribution, our work makes use of robust measures of each type of inequality, specifically the ratio of the top income groups to the middle income group (90th percentile person divided by the median or 50th percentile person) and the ratio of the middle group to the bottom group (50 the percentile person to the 10th percentile person).
+Because we believe that inequality at the top affects social spending differently than does income inequality at the bottom of the distribution, our work makes use of robust measures of each type of inequality, specifically the ratio of the top income groups to the middle income group (90th percentile person divided by the median or 50th percentile person) and the ratio of the middle group to the bottom group (50th percentile person to the 10th percentile person).
 We prefer these measures because they explicitly identify how differences in specific parts of the income distribution affect our variable of interest.
-At the bottom of the distribution, the difference between the incomes of the median bottom quintile person (e.g. the10th percentile) and the middle income person (the median or 50th percentile) may be a statement of need for redistribution in the in the society and hence the larger this difference, the larger is the 'demand' for redistribution.
+At the bottom of the distribution, the difference between the incomes of the median bottom quintile person (for example, the10th percentile) and the middle income person (the median or 50th percentile) may show a need for redistribution in the society and hence the larger this difference, the larger is the 'demand' for redistribution.